Morocco mourns its earthquake victims as the search for survivors goes on

 “The next two to three days will be critical for finding people trapped under the rubble,” Caroline Holt, global director of operations for the International Federation of Red Cross and Red Crescent Societies (IFRC), said.

-Three days or mourning started on Sunday and King Mohammed VI called for mosques across the country to hold prayers on Sunday for the victims.
+Three days or mourning started on Sunday and King Mohammed VI called for mosques across the country to hold prayers for the victims.
 Burials are already taking place, often with rescue work only metres away.

 In Moulay Brahim, a village 40km (25 miles) south of Marrakech, residents described how they dug the dead from the rubble using their bare hands.
 On a nearby hillside, they buried a 45-year-old woman who had died along with her 18-year-old son, a woman sobbing loudly as the body was lowered into the grave.